 Instead of starting using a consistent scale on the y-axis of this graph, they jump from 0 to 5,000 and the to 20,000.

-On the x-axis the number of days between each important date are inconsistent as well.
+On the x-axis, the number of days between each important date are inconsistent as well.

 I’m not sure if their goal was to minimize how fast it was spreading, but I think they made the opposite case.
-In only a handful of days, the number of cases has basically tripled or more.
+In only a handful of days, the number of cases basically tripled or more.

 Here is a rough estimate of what that graph should have looked like: